‘Mean girls’ and heels: Transcripts shed light on Cuomo saga | Times Leader

 “When I wore a dress, he would comment about how it’s about time that you showed some leg,” she said.

-When former aide Charlotte Bennett was promoted to be an executive assistant, she to wear because colleagues made it clear Cuomo expected it.
+When former aide Charlotte Bennett was promoted to be an executive assistant, she bought heels to wear because colleagues made it clear Cuomo expected it.

 “It felt like we had gone back a few decades,” Bennett said.